lightrav3n/JS-AdventureGame/README.md

 - Leveling up mechanics with enhanced stats
 - Random loot generation for a diverse inventory
 - Specialized boss fight against Andariel, the Queen of Darkness
+- Gambling function if you visit Wirt the Peddler, to spend your extra gold for a chance of getting some cool items.

 ## Getting Started